 2. Most Plan 2 borrowers won’t repay in full — only ~20-25% will clear the balance before the 30-year write-off

-3. Don’t overpay unless you’re a high earner who will definitely repay in full — otherwise you’re giving away money
+3. Don’t overpay unless you’re a high earner who will definitely repay in full — otherwise put that money into ISAs or pension contributions instead

 4. Plan 5 is fairer than Plan 2 — RPI-only interest (no +3% premium), but the trade-off is a 40-year term